paolahydra/allenCCF/README.md

-This repository is forked from https://github.com/cortex-lab/allenCCF and specializes in the efficient registration of histology slices for anatomical reconstructions and registration.
+This repository is forked from https://github.com/cortex-lab/allenCCF and specializes in the efficient registration of histology slices for dense anatomical reconstructions and registration.

+Please follow the instructions in the main script paolas_pipeline/generalPipeline.m

 Any deviation from the master repository was developed and curated by Paola Patella, PhD, FMI and University of Basel.
 Contact the author (@paolahydra) for further information.

 Below, information from the original repository: